hiproz/hugo-sync/README.md

 # WHAT is hugo-sync
 hugo is a convert tool that can make your markdown file to website page.[HUGO](https://gohugo.io)
-hugo-sync is a solution that synchronize your github to hugo website automaticly
+hugo-sync is a solution that synchronize your github to hugo website automatically

 # WHY
 because the github editer is the most popular and efficient Markdwon editor in the world。
-so it will be convenient that we write in the github and github synchronize the article to our website automaticly。
+so it will be convenient that we write in the github and github synchronize the article to our website automatically。
 it sounds exciting，worth a try!

 # work flow